Curing a Developmental Disorder: The mTOR Pathway and TSC

 Expanding mTOR Research

-Building on our TSC work, we examined the role of upstream and downstream mTOR regulators in cortical development.
+We have further examined the role of upstream and downstream mTOR regulators in cortical development.
 For instance, we demonstrated that ectopic Rheb expression induces focal cortical dysplasia-like lesions, now recognized as a rare cause of neurodevelopmental disorders.
-Further, we explored the impact of amino acid transporters, particularly Slc7a5, which was later linked to neurological disease.
+We have explored the impact of amino acid transporters, particularly Slc7a5, which was later linked to neurological disease.
 Our research showed that Slc7a5 is essential for dendrite maturation and neuronal survival, challenging prior assumptions that its role was restricted to the blood-brain barrier.

-Our lab is now investigating the effects of mutations in mTOR substrates, such as Unc-51-like autophagy-activating kinase 1 (Ulk1).
-We discovered that Ulk1 phosphorylation by mTOR inhibits autophagy and that disrupting this feedback loop leads to neuroblast death.
+Our lab is currently investigating the effects of mutations in mTOR substrates, such as Unc-51-like autophagy-activating kinase 1 (Ulk1).
 Additionally, we are characterizing variants of unknown significance in the mTORC1 pathway, exploring how multiple seemingly benign mutations may collectively impair cortical development.

 Future TSC-mTOR Research